QuentinRa/blog.quentinra.dev/special/web/parts/validator.md

 **Anyone can use this logo so that not something used to show that you passed the test, but something that can allow someone to easily check your page on W3Validator**.

-Note: some may notice the "referer".
-When you're opening a link, the new page know what was the previous page we were on.
+Note: some may notice the "referer" (not my typo 😬).
+When you're opening a link, the new page knows what was the previous page we were on.
 Personally, I don't like that, so you can do

 ```html
 <p>